hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 </Tabs>

-Specify the maximum number of transactions of a certain type that are kept in the prioritized layer of the transaction pool at any given time.
+Specify the maximum number of transactions that can be held in the top-priority section of the transaction pool.
 The default configuration for this setting is `BLOB=6`.
-This is useful for tuning performance and resource allocation in your network.

 ### `tx-pool-max-size`